 - Sugar Snap Peas

 TIP: If you’re in a particular rush, just throw in a bag of frozen stir-fry veggies!
 Something is better than nothing, right?

-Homemade Stir-Fry Sauce
+Homemade Stir Fry Sauce Recipe

 - Pour sauce over cooked protein and crisp-tender veggies.
 Simmer over medium-high heat for 5 minutes, until the sauce is thickened.

 - Or, pour the sauce ingredients into a small saucepan and cook over medium-high heat for 5 minutes or until thickened.